 Another viable form of assistance may be sought through professional towing companies that work in the area.
 The Harbormaster can provide the disabled boater with information on how to contact these companies, and their current rates.
 In most instances these firms will contact the boater directly in response to the MARB.
 Once the boater decides upon a service and a verbal agreement is made, the Harbormaster cannot interfere with that contract.

-Safe Sea - 401-294-2360 Sea Tow - 800-338-7327
+(Safe Sea - 401-294-2360; Sea Tow - 800-338-7327).
+Boaters within Jamestown waters are encouraged to have a support program in place at the start of the season that includes on water assistance (fuel, battery, electrical) and emergency assistance.
+Boat owners within Jamestown waters are also encouraged to have active boat owners insurance coverage.

-It is clear that "good faith" actions of Harbormasters are protected, to some degree, by the "Federal Boating Safety Act of 1971," but to what extent remains uncertain.
+It is clear that "good faith" actions of Harbormasters are protected, to some degree, by the "Federal Boating Safety Act of 1971", but to what extent remains uncertain.
 Unfortunately, there is no statutory framework from which to formulate guidelines.
 Issues such as this are decided by customary law, which means each case is reviewed individually by a judge and jury.
 Because there are so few cases involving Harbormaster liability, judges and jurors lack prior judicial decisions which set precedents.
 It is therefore difficult to predict the extent to which Harbormasters will be protected by the state.
-In order to limit the potential of being found liable, Harbormasters must realize the extent of their liability and must make rational, professional decisions which can be supported as reasonable actions before a court of law.
+In order to limit the potential of being found liable, Harbormasters must realize the extent of their liability and must make rational, professional, decisions which can be supported as reasonable actions before a court of law.

-What is the municipalities mooring liability?
+What is the municipality's mooring liability?

-The major concern focuses on the Harbormaster's involvement with setting mooring standards, placing ground tackle and conducting inspections.
-In order for a Harbormaster to avoid or minimize the amount of liability he/she must exercise reasonable care.
+The major concern focuses on the Harbormaster's involvement with setting mooring standards, placing ground tackle, and conducting inspections.
+In order for a Harbormaster to avoid or minimize the amount of liability, he/she must exercise reasonable care.
 This includes:

-- (1) setting mooring standards which are appropriate for the area.
+- Setting mooring standards which are appropriate for the area.
 The Harbormaster must be able to justify the standards which have been set.
-The maximum load the mooring gear is expected to withstand must be identified and documented (Taylor, 1992); - (2) providing mooring occupants with information on the stress points of moorings and offering advice on dealing with extreme weather conditions; and - (3) ensuring that all mooring gear under town control is routinely inspected, and that proper records of these inspections are kept.
-The question of liability continually arises if the town conducts the inspections itself.
+The maximum load the mooring gear is expected to withstand must be identified and documented (Taylor, 1992); - (2) Providing mooring occupants with information on the stress points of moorings and offering advice on dealing with extreme weather conditions; and - (3) Ensuring that all mooring gear under Town control is routinely inspected, and that proper records of these inspections are kept.
+The question of liability continually arises if the Town conducts the inspections itself.
 Liability results not because the town inspects the mooring, but because it does so improperly or fails to correct a situation in which the mooring does not meet specifications.
-The

-- Town of Jamestown places the burden of mooring inspection on the boaters.
+The Town of Jamestown places the burden of mooring inspection on the boaters.
 Moorings are to be inspected every third year by a certified mooring inspector.
 (Harbor Management Ordinance, Sec.
 78-26(k).
-Mooring Inspections.) - (4) identifying and correcting situations which may cause damage to a moored vessel.
-If a Harbormaster learns that two boats are hitting one another while on town managed moorings, the situation needs to be rectified quickly.
+Mooring Inspections) - (4) Identifying and correcting situations which may cause damage to a moored vessel: If a Harbormaster learns that two boats are hitting one another while on town-managed moorings, the situation needs to be rectified quickly.
 The Harbormaster must first stop the vessels from hitting.
 This can be achieved by removing one of the vessels from its mooring.
 The Harbormaster then decides where to move the vessel.
 Jamestown mooring tackle specifications are indicated in the Jamestown Town Codes.
-Information on mooring specifications and storm preparedness can be obtained through the Harbormasters Office.
+Information on mooring specifications and storm preparedness can be obtain through the Harbormaster's Office. - (4)(5) The Jamestown Harbor Ordinance provides mooring equipment requirements and other guidance in support of the safe mooring plan.